jtschuler/probabilistic-pruning/README.md

-# probabilistic-pruning
-Probabilistic Pruning of DNNs
+# Probabilistic Pruning of Neural Networks

-## How To Use
+## Overview
-Our three main files containing code are `resnet_optimized.ipynb`, `EfficientNet_optimized.ipynb`, and `pruning_funcs.py`.
+This repository contains the resources for implementing probabilistic pruning on Deep Neural Networks (DNNs).
+The main notebooks, `resnet_optimized.ipynb` and `EfficientNet_optimized.ipynb`, along with the supporting script `pruning_funcs.py`, are detailed below.

-### Main Files
+### Primary Resources
-`resnet_optimized.ipynb`, `EfficientNet_optimized.ipynb`

-These files are written to train/test the ResNet and EfficientNet models, respectively.

-Each file contains cells that define the models, train the models, and test various pruning methods for sparsity and accuracy.

-These two files are the main place to look for experiments and experimental results.
-We have stored our output in the notebooks, with the same values and figures that appear in our reports.
-Note that some of our experiments are inherently non-deterministic, so while some experiments will have *similar* numbers, we do not expect these experiments to give the *exact same* numbers every time.
+`resnet_optimized.ipynb` and `EfficientNet_optimized.ipynb`:

+These notebooks are dedicated to training and testing the ResNet and EfficientNet models.
+They include comprehensive instructions for model definition, training procedures, and the application of various pruning techniques to assess sparsity and accuracy.
+These notebooks serve as the primary sources for experimental analysis and contain outputs that are integral to our reports.
+Due to the probabilistic nature of the experiments, results may vary slightly in each run, reflecting the stochastic nature of the process.

-### Stored State
+### State Files
-`resnet_state`, `efficentnet_state`
+`resnet_state`, `efficientnet_state`:

-These binary files store the trained weights for the ResNet and EfficientNet models, respectively.
+These binary files store the trained model weights for the ResNet and EfficientNet models, enabling reproducibility and further experimentation without the need to retrain from scratch.

-### Supplementary
+### Utility Script
-`pruning_funcs.py`
+`pruning_funcs.py`:

-This file contains all of our developed methods for pruning the torchvision models in the above files.
+This script encompasses all the core logic functions necessary for pruning models documented in the notebooks above.

-This file also contains methods for evaluating the number/percentage of pruned weights in a model.

-### Deprecated Files
+### Legacy Files
-`working_trained.ipynb`, `state`

-Contains old work.
+`deprecated_working_trained.ipynb`, `state`:

+These files contain earlier iterations of our work and are maintained for historical reference.

-## Required Packages
+## Dependencies

-`torch`, `torchvision`, `numpy`, `matplotlib`, `timm`
+To run the notebooks and scripts provided in this repository, the following packages are required:
+- `torch`
+- `torchvision`
+- `numpy`
+- `matplotlib`
+- `timm`

+This setup guide aims to facilitate a structured approach to exploring probabilistic pruning within DNNs, ensuring clarity and consistency in replication and experimentation.